google-research/meliad/README.md

 Recurrence serves a similar role to external memory, but is faster.
 The recurrent state has a fixed capacity, but unlimited range (in theory).

+#### Melodi

+The [Melodi](https://arxiv.org/abs/2410.03156) model borrows ideas from both the Memorizing Transformer and the Block-Recurrent Transformer (BloRT), and adds KV-cache compression.
+Like BLoRT, it uses recurrence over blocks of tokens, but it does so in every layer, and the structure of the recurrence is different; recurrence in Melodi does not require extra parameters.
+The Melodi recurrence mechanism also performs KV-cache compression, and the compressed representations are then stored in a single long-term layer, somewhat like the memorizing transformer.

 ## Installation instructions